1. Be an organ donor.

 4. Learn to Stop the Bleed.

 The most preventable cause of death for trauma patients is bleeding out.
 The national Stop the Bleed® campaign was created to educate people about how to control bleeding before first responders arrive.
-This method can be useful in everyday emergencies such as a kitchen accident, mass casualty situations, or intentional violence incidents
+This method can be useful in everyday emergencies such as a kitchen mishap, mass casualty situations, or intentional violence incidents

 Learn the ABCs of Stop the Bleed: